different-ai/file-organizer-2000/README.md

 - Automatically move files to correct folder
 - Uses OpenAI GPT Vision to extract text from images and create a markdown file with the extracted content.
-- Supports text, audio, and images.
+- Supports text, audio, and images

-## Use Case
-- Record a voice memo on your iphone and automatically get it transcribed inside of Obsidian.
-[You can use this shortcut to make it easier](https://www.icloud.com/shortcuts/36299c16415d4d0e9acfd32eaae4f3f6)
+-
 ### Demo

 ### Move Files